hforge/ikaaro/README.txt

 Requirements
 ------------

-Python 2.5 and itools 0.20 are required.
+Python 2.5.2 or later and itools 0.50 are required.

 It is recommended to install PIL [1].
 For the Wiki to work, docutils [2] is required.

 Apart from the Python packages listed above, the commands xlhtml, ppthtml, pdftotext, wvText and unrtf are required to index some types of documents.

 [1] http://www.pythonware.com/products/pil/
 [2] http://docutils.sourceforge.net/

 Install